mphillips67/A-and-C-Metabolomic-Trajectory-Project/Metabolomic Convergence Between Newly Derived and Long-standing Populations/README.md

-Scripts to run analysis assessing metabolomic convergence between newly derived and long-standing A-type (ACO and AO) and C-type (CO and nCO) populations.
+Scripts to run analyses assessing metabolomic convergence between newly derived and long-standing A-type (ACO and AO) and C-type (CO and nCO) populations.
 Input file can be found in the dryad directory associated with this project.